Edmond Bouchard

-Joseph Adelard Edmond Bouchard (May 24, 1892 in Saint-Étienne-des-Grès, Quebec – July 18, 1955) was a Canadian ice hockey left winger who sometimes doubled as a defenceman.
+Joseph Adelard Edmond Bouchard (May 24, 1892 in Saint-Étienne-des-Grès, Quebec – July 18, 1953) was a Canadian ice hockey left winger who sometimes doubled as a defenceman.
 He played eight seasons in the National Hockey League with the Hamilton Tigers, New York Americans, Pittsburgh Pirates, and Montreal Canadiens.
 He also spent several years playing in various minor leagues throughout his career, which lasted from 1915 to 1932.

+Bouchard died in July 1953, at an age of 61.